 - Take a long time to dry completely

-10. FROGG TOGGS Men’s Saltshaker Fly Fishing Wading Boots – With Cleated Bottoms
+10. FROGG TOGGS Men’s Saltshaker Fly Fishing Wading Boots – Best For Saltwater

 The ankle collar provides support as well as protection.
-And internally, it is all neoprene, which gives insulation, cushioning, and helps your foot slide through it for putting on or taking off these insulated wading boots.
+And internally, it is all neoprene, which gives insulation, and cushioning, and helps your foot slide through it for putting on or taking off this insulated wading boot.

 But I’ve heard users complaining about the sole coming off after a few uses.
 It did not happen to me, but it must be such a bummer because other than that, the shoe is perfect.
-Also, the sizing is a bit weird, especially if you have slim feet.
-These shoes are pretty broad and may be too big for someone that doesn’t have large feet.
+Frogg Togg’s Saltshaker shoes are pretty broad check sizing carefully before ordering.

 You must have noticed by now how much I hate clammy feet!
 What I liked the most about them is that they dry very quickly.
 So if a boot can keep my toes dry, they’ll have my approval straightaway.